tale-toul/OCP4baremetalIPI/Terraform/README.md

 ```
 $ terraform apply -var region_name=us-east-1 -var ssh-keyfile=baremetal-ssh.pub -var instance_type=c5.metal -var spot_instance=true
 ```
-If the terraform variables are defined in the command line, keep a copy of the command so the same values are used to destroy the infrastructure.
+If the terraform variables are defined in the command line, keep a copy of the command so the same exact values can used to destroy the infrastructure.
 This step is not required if a variables file was used:
 ```
 $ echo !! > terraform_apply.txt
 ```